TimTimTimTimTimTimTimTimo/check24-best-combination-challenge/README.md

 - **ShadCN UI Framework:** Provides reusable UI components.
 - **TailwindCSS:** Simplifies styling with utility-first classes.

 I didn’t have much prior experience with these tools, and they were chosen somewhat arbitrarily.
 That said, they worked well for this project, and I didn’t encounter significant issues during development.
+My frontend code is pretty nasty though.

 ### Summary
 The application structure, using Rust for the backend and modern web tools for the frontend, is modular and fits well within the Tauri framework.
 While there are trade-offs with this stack, it served the needs of the project effectively.